-As an independent contractor, you do it all—from running errands and scheduling meetings to engaging with new clients and attending networking events.
+As an independent professional, your job involves it all—from running errands and scheduling meetings to engaging with new clients and attending networking events.
 All of these responsibilities can quickly overshadow your work-life balance.

 To avoid burnout, stay on top of your workload, and keep your clients happy, consider teaming up with another independent contractor.
 Working with another professional is a great way to help grow your business and share the burden of larger projects.

 Below, we explore four instances where partnerships can be helpful.

 Yes, taking on a big project can be a great way to build client rapport and add experience to your resume, but you don’t want to risk overextending yourself.